Most Popilar Things to Do in Kauai, Hawaii

 Wailua River State Park

 Although it’s an epic adventure, you don’t need to have any prior experience to make your way down the Wailua River.
-In fact, you can jump on a kayak that has an outrigger for more support, while your guide will make sure you’re ready for the journey.
+In fact, you can jump on a kayak with an outrigger for more support while your guide will ensure you’re ready for the journey.

 If you aren’t up for a kayak, you can drive to a viewpoint of Wailua Falls and Opaekaa Falls.
 Before heading out, pay a visit to the Wailua Complex of Heiau to explore the National Historic Landmark, with petroglyphs, ruins, and birthstones.